 Dr. Gina DelGardo is a clinical psychologist specializing in Behavioral Medicine and Forensic Psychology.
 She is currently employed at Siskin Hospital for Physical Rehabilitation in Chattanooga Tennessee, and works with individuals who have suffered from major medical trauma, injuries to the spinal cord and the brain, and with individuals who have disabling and complicated medical issues.
-She currently serves as the President of the Tennessee Psychological Association, and is past president of the Chattanooga Area Brain Injury Association.
+She is the former President of the Tennessee Psychological Association and the Chattanooga Area Brain Injury Association.
 She grew up in the Tri Cities, attended ETSU, and then earned her Doctorate at Nova Southeastern University.
 She is a founding member of MHART, which was formed to help the community face disaster and emergencies.

 Cynthia P. Lucas

 Dr. Lucas is a practicing clinical psychologist in Nashville since 2001 working with individuals and couples.
 Early on, she served as Membership Committee Co-Chair for the then Eating Disorders Coalition of TN.
 She was Gilda’s Club Nashville’s 2010 Volunteer of the Year.
 She is a past Treasurer of the Nashville Psychotherapy Institute, served as their 2018 Chair, and currently leads NPI’s Pandemic Resources Committee.
 Cynthia earned her B.S. at Vanderbilt and her Ph.D. at the University of Louisville, followed by clinical residency at Atlanta’s VAMC.
 She helped found MHART out of a desire to help more people in innovative ways and to build an ongoing resource for Tennesseans in need, sustained by mental health professionals and experts in various fields working together.

 Dr. Cathryn Yarbrough is a clinical psychologist in private practice in Nashville, TN.
 She received her doctorate from Vanderbilt University.
 Before entering private practice, she worked as a research project director at VUMC, Clinical Director of the Family Life Counseling Center, and Consulting Psychologist at area psychiatric hospitals.
 Cathryn believes strongly in community and has served as a volunteer and board member with multiple organizations.
 She is grateful that as 2020 Chair of the Nashville Psychotherapy Institute, she was part of the discussions that led to the creation of MHART.
 She joined in the effort to form MHART out of a wish to help her community better cope with the emotional toll of crisis and disaster.